regomoto/sports_betting/README.md

 # sports_betting
- Testing analysis for sports betting
+ Testing analysis for sports betting data

+ NOTE: As of 2025 many of these methods no longer work